Browne/inspectoris/README.md

 Authors
 -------
-This project will be produced by:
+This project is produced by:

 1. Eliot Brown - <support@eliotbrown.co.uk>

 Known Bugs
 ----------
 At present there are no known bugs
+It is known that the geolocation isn't correctly working at present.

 Troubleshooting
 ---------------